 Avoid foods that irritate the mouth, including:

-Citrus fruits or juices (e.g., orange, tangerine, grapefruit)
+Citrus fruits or juices (such as orange, tangerine, grapefruit)

 Spicy or salty foods

-Rough, course, or dry foods (e.g., raw vegetables, crackers, pretzels, chips,toast)
+Rough, coarse, or dry foods (such as raw vegetables, crackers, pretzels, chips,toast)

 Cut foods into small pieces.